Museum of Illusions Madrid tickets

 Buy a Museum of Illusions Madrid + Velázquez Tech Museum combo ticket that transports you to fantasy land.

 At Velázquez Tech Museum, see innovative and artistic masterpieces.
-The sensory experience you get here is totally heart-touching.
+The sensory experience you get here is heart-touching.

 Ticket Cost: €25